Assembly of the Cuban Resistance: International

-The Assembly of the Cuban Resistance cooperates with human rights activists in Venezuela, Nicaragua, Bolivia, Chile, Peru, Brazil, the Dominican Republic, Mexico, and Uruguay.
-On 24 February 2019, the ACR invited Venezuelan and Nicaraguan activists to the Congress of the Resistance, where it launched the “Yes We Can” campaign.
+On 24 February 2019, the ACR invited Venezuelan and Nicaraguan exiles living in South Florida to the Congress of the Resistance.

 The Assembly was one of the organizations invited to the VIII Summit of the Americas on 13 and 14 April 2018 in Lima, Peru.

 Campaigns

 Inside Cuba, member organizations created the “Pa la Calle” campaign that promotes protests in the streets to call for democracy and the respect of human rights.
 The activities include “pots and pans cacerolazo” protests, prayer chains, and protests in the streets in provinces like Villa Clara, Havana, Pinar del Rio, Holguin, Granma, Las Tunas, Cienfuegos, Camaguey, Santiago de Cuba, Matanzas, and Ciego de Avila.

 In 2016, the ACR launched the “All for a Free Cuba” campaign, a plan for the "liberation, democratization, and reconstruction" of the island with the participation of Cuban activists and leaders, inside and outside Cuba.
 On 11 October 2016, over a thousand people gathered at the Miami Airport Hilton hotel to support the campaign.